 The CDC recommends COVID-19 testing for unvaccinated persons who have been in close contact with an individual who has been diagnosed with COVID-19.
 Individuals with known exposure should be tested immediately after being identified, and then again 5-7 days following the last exposure or immediately if symptoms develop.

 Preparing the Workplace

-Employers must take appropriate precautions to reopen their business to create a safe, protected work area for employees, customers and patrons.
+Organizations must take appropriate precautions to create a safe, protected work area.
 This includes assessing exposure risk, potential exposure sources and transmission routes, and appropriate controls.

 Clean and Disinfect

 Plan